-Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MPC 093 or 099.
-This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis.
-(Formerly MTH 162) SQR MS
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MPC 099 or MPC 091, 092, and 093.

+This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis. {formerly MTH 162} SQR MS

-MATH& 148 Business Calculus 5 (55/0)
+MATH& 148 Business Calculus